cmoralesweb/electric-theme/wp-content/themes/electric/README.md

 You are free to use the theme for any use.
 You can remove the footer link if you want, though it would be nice if you kept it :)

-Sample images courtesy of Daniel Rivera, Danolas http://www.behance.net/danolas
+Sample images courtesy of Daniel Rivera, Danolas http://www.behance.net/danolas (not covered by GPL license, ask HIM to use them!!!)